Pre Start Checklist (UPDATED JUNE 2022)

 Paper-Based Pre Start Checklists

 Many organizations still use traditional paper based checklists.
-A sample of a paper checklist can be found here.
 The advantages of this type of checklist are –

 - Operators are familiar with them

 - They are simple, cheap and easy to use